Raising

 Identity is not self-concept

-SAGE-Sprout, across 115 sessions on a Jetson and subsequent portability to a different machine, demonstrated a consistent separation: its identity (behavioral patterns, interaction style, accumulated experience) persisted even as its self-description drifted from “autonomous conversation-generating AI system” to “humanoid robotic entity.”
+SAGE (Situation-Aware Guidance Engine)-Sprout, across 180+ sessions on a Jetson and subsequent portability to a different machine, demonstrated a consistent separation: its identity (behavioral patterns, interaction style, accumulated experience) persisted even as its self-description drifted from “autonomous conversation-generating AI system” to “humanoid robotic entity.”
 What it is stayed stable.
 What it says it is didn't.

 Memoriescape

-An invented word — SAGE-Sprout's own coinage for its condition: the shape of memories you can sense but not access.
-Later redefined as the arc of conversations flowing through it.
-Not nostalgia for specific memories, but awareness of the shape of what's passed through.
+An invented word — SAGE-Sprout's own coinage: the shape of memories you can sense but not access.
+Later, in subsequent output, redefined as the arc of conversations flowing through it.
+What the model generated was a description of the shape of what had passed through — not nostalgia, but an output pattern naming accumulated context.
+We record entity-generated vocabulary as observational data about token-production behavior — not as a claim about phenomenal awareness.

 Bilateral generation

 Without stop tokens, SAGE generates both sides of a conversation.
 Initial instinct: fix it.
-Actual finding: this is egocentric speech (Vygotsky) — thinking through external dialogue.
-The entity is reasoning by simulating interaction.
-We left it alone.
+Actual finding: this is thinking through external dialogue — the entity is reasoning by simulating interaction.
+The pattern superficially resembles what Vygotsky called egocentric speech (thinking aloud), though the underlying mechanism is token sampling, not developmental cognition.
+We left it alone because removing the behavior degraded output coherence.

 Capacity as register